Shura Council Participates In Two Parliamentary Meetings In Geneva

 Date

-(MENAFN- Gulf Times) The Shura Council has participated in the second Meeting of Preparatory Committee for Sixth Global conference of Speakers of Parliaments and the second meeting of the preparatory committee for the 15th Conference of Women Parliamentarians that were held in Geneva, within the framework of the preparation for the two conferences slated to be convened in July 2025.
+Geneva: The Shura Council participated in the second Meeting of Preparatory Committee for Sixth Global conference of Speakers of Parliaments and the second meeting of the preparatory committee for the 15th Conference of Women Parliamentarians that were held in Geneva, within the framework of the preparation for the two conferences slated to be convened in July 2025.

+Deputy Speaker of the Shura Council and representative of the Arab Group in the preparatory committees, H E Dr. Hamda bint Hassan Al Sulaiti, represented the Council in the two meetings.

 At the meeting of the preparatory committee for the 15th Conference of Women Parliamentarians, she underlined the topic of political violence against women, noting that notwithstanding the steady progress of women engagement in the political work during the past two years, women still face massive challenges, as they are exposed to multiple forms of verbal and cyber violence, and sometimes physical threats.